-- This week showed a 50.4% decrease in the number of reported cases compared to Week 10, a fourth consecutive week of a decreasing trend in case count.
-There was a no change in reported deaths compared to Week 10 (both weeks reported 2 deaths each).
+- This week showed a 36.6% decrease in the number of reported cases compared to Week 11, a fifth consecutive week of a decreasing trend in case count.
+There was one additional reported death in Week 12 compared to Week 11 (a 50% increase).
 However, there is a need for a more active mortality surveillance to identify COVID-19 deaths in the community.
 While it is more likely that the country is detecting more cases from widespread community transmission due to increased testing, other factors including non-adherence to COVID-19 testing standard operating procedures by private testing facilities and double counting due to testing at multiple locations during the 14-day follow-up period need to be taken in consideration.
 It is also important to conduct genomic sequencing to know which variants of SARS-CoV-2 are in circulation since they might change the transmissibility, clinical presentation, and severity of the disease among the population - Identification of duplicated cases is an ongoing activity by the EOC data management unit with support from partners.
 Several duplicated cases have already been identified using a combination of core variables (e.g., name, age, and phone number).
 The EOC will develop SOPs to standardize the process of removing duplicates and replacing them with new cases.
-In addition, the EOC has mandated all testing facilities to use the MOH approved CIF, although this is currently only happening at Queens Medical Complex and pending at Nojum and Med Blue.
+In addition, the EOC has mandated all private testing facilities to use the MOH approved CIF, although this is currently only happening at Queens Medical Complex and Nojum and pending at Med Blue.
 Use of this form will allow for duplicate cases to be easily identified using a core group of variables including name, age, phone number, sex, and having had a previous COVID-19 test.
 A training on the CIF for all private labs took place during Week 11 - Improved quality of data collection on individuals tested with key variables including surveillance site, nationality, age, sex, previous test history, clinical profile/symptomology remains critical to understand and characterize cases.
 This is even more critical now with the transfer of traveler testing to private health clinics.
-All three private testing facilities are expected to begin using the MOH approved CIF at sample collection by Week 12 upon completion of the training by the EOC data management unit this week.
 The lack of individual-level testing data from these sites as well as from some facilities using GXP testing continues to affect our ability to fully describe the outbreak in South Sudan

-- During Week 11, there was improved reporting of cases from sentinel surveillance sites, which accounted for 120 (35.7%) of the weekly case tally.
-Contact tracing and alerts accounted for 1.2% and 1.5% of the weekly case tally respectively.
-Cumulatively cases originating from contact tracing (12.5%) and alerts (8.2%) remain important to improve case surveillance in these populations with timely screening/testing of suspects and all listed contacts - Despite recent improvement in reporting of results from GXP testing sites at sub-national level and the addition of backlogged data, only 8.3% of all confirmed cases have been detected in states other than Central Equatoria and Eastern Equatoria.
-In addition, about 87% of all cases have been detected in Juba compared to 13% outside of Juba, indicating that surveillance, testing, and reporting need to be improved and expanded in locations outside Central Equatoria - Although there is improved reporting of data from GXP testing sites (they have had the greatest positivity yields over the past three epi weeks), the data are currently provided in aggregate versus at the individual level format.
+- Improved reporting of cases from sentinel surveillance sites first observed in Week 11, continued this week.
+Sentinel surveillance accounted for 74 (34.7%) of the weekly case tally.
+Contact tracing and alerts accounted for 0% and 4.2% of the weekly case tally respectively.
+Cumulatively cases originating from contact tracing (12.2%) and alerts (8.1%) remain important to improve case surveillance in these populations with timely screening/testing of suspects and all listed contacts - Despite recent improvement in reporting of results from GXP testing sites at sub-national level and the addition of backlogged data, only 8.9% of all confirmed cases have been detected in states other than Central Equatoria and Eastern Equatoria.
+In addition, about 86.5% of all cases have been detected in Juba compared to 13.5% outside of Juba, indicating that surveillance, testing, and reporting need to be improved and expanded in locations outside Central Equatoria - Although there is improved reporting of data from GXP testing sites (they have had the greatest positivity yields over the past four epi weeks), the data are currently provided in aggregate versus at the individual level format.
 Partners supporting the GXP testing sites need to provide individual-level data for both positive and negative results in order to better characterize the outbreak in these locations